jonlighthall/fortran/readme.md

 ### Prerequisites

-Requies the GNU Compiler for Fortran.
+Requies the a compiler for Fortran, such as GNU Fortran.
+Use the following command to install GFortran on Linux.

 `sudo apt install gfortran`